 - The chassis battery may be low on charge.
 The engine should be running while extending or retracting slideout rooms so the engine alternator can provide maximum power to properly operate the slideout mechanisms.
 If battery charge is sufficient, go to next step. - A fuse may be blown in the hydraulic system control box on the pump, which can be viewed from beneath the chassis near the left or right front wheel.
-See following photo.
+See following illustration.

-Stop engine, place transmission in neutral position and apply parking brake before lying beneath vehicle for this procedure.
+Stop engine, place transmission in neutral position, and apply parking brake before lying beneath vehicle for this procedure.
+Failure to observe can result in death or serious injury.